cvele/MultiTenantBundle/Resources/doc/index.rst

     When you extend from the mapped superclass provided by the bundle, don't redefine the mapping for the other fields as it is provided by the bundle.

-CveleMultiTenantBundle currently supports only Doctrine ORM.
+MultiTenantBundle currently supports only Doctrine ORM.

 .. note::